muslll/neosr/readme.md

 python train.py -opt options.yml
 ```
 Where `options.yml` is a configuration file.
 Templates can be found in [options](options/).
-Please read the [Options Walkthrough]() for an explanation of each option.
+Please read the wiki [Configuration Walkthrough]() for an explanation of each option.

 ## features